 One of the hot topics that you’ve likely heard floating around the workplace is ergonomics.
 According to its dictionary definition, ergonomics is the “study of people’s efficiency in their working environment.”
 In the context of the office, it refers to the productivity within your workspace, and many businesses are tearing down cubicles and replacing traditional workstations with new models in the name of sweeping improvements.
 Among these popular trends is this new desk solution: sit and stand desk.

-Sit-stand desks are the most up and coming type of workstation.
+A sit-stand desk, also referred to as an ergonomic desk, is the most up and coming type of workstation.
 Your sit-stand workstation can vary in design, but what each one offers is the ability to upgrade your workspace.
+The way you layout your desk is customizable and all about your preference!
+Some people enjoy using a laptop stand on their desk for better productivity and viewability while working.
 These setups allow you to readjust your office desk and help your blood flow while you work.
 And it’s not just some fancy way to elevate your computer screen.
 Standing desks encourage health, work effectiveness, and overall productivity.

-To get the most out of your ergonomic workstation, consider the following standing desk best practices.
+To get the most out of your standing workstation, consider the following ergonomic standing desk best practices.

-There’s a wide range of standing desks, and each one functions slightly differently.
-To get the most out of your sit and stand workstation, make sure you know which kind you want and how it works.
+There’s a wide range of desks that support a standing workstation, and each one functions slightly differently.
+To get the most out of your sit and stand workstation, make sure you know which ergonomic desk you want and how it works.
 The five most common standing desks are:

-Desk converters are popular because they turn any desk into a standing desk.
-By stacking the converter on top of your regular desk, you can make the height-adjustable and reap the health benefits anywhere you go.
+The desk converter has become popular because it can turn any desk into an ergonomic standing desk.
+By stacking the desk converter on top of your regular desk, you can change the desk height and reap the health benefits anywhere you go.
 When using a converted desk, be sure to know the dimensions—you don’t want to worry about the converter toppling over with all your work equipment!

 Mobile desks vary in size and number of shelves, but each model functions relatively the same.
-Each unit comes with wheels at the bottom and adjustable legs which allow you to move your desk up and down as needed.
+Each unit comes with wheels at the bottom and adjustable legs, allowing you to move your desk up and down as needed.
 Once your portable standing desk is where you want it, lock it into place with the wheel brakes found at the bottom.

 Wall mounts are a bit more challenging to transport after installation, so make sure to put yours in the optimal location to suit your needs.
-Each model has slight differences in mobility, but sit-stand wall mounts will typically have adjustments to move your workstation up and down.
+Each model has slight mobility differences, but sit-stand wall mounts will typically have adjustments to move your workstation up and down.

 Full desks replace your desk entirely, with a base frame that adjusts the height.
 If your frame is sold separately from its desktop counterpart, take measurements and verify that they are compatible.

-With a motorized standing desk, you can move from sitting to standing or the other way around, You may do however you so choose.
+With a motorized standing desk, you can move from sitting to standing or the other way around, you have the ability to do whatever you so choose.
 You have a completely adjustable desk at the press of a button.
 Some of the desks even come with a built-in timer that raises and lowers your desk throughout the day, making it even easier for you.

 Regardless of the model you select, don’t stay on your feet all day, every day.
 Standing workspaces are designed to work with you by moving around and allowing you to sit and stand as desired.
 To maximize comfort and improve blood circulation: